'The Galaxy' module considers in detail the basic physical processes that operate in galaxies, using our own Galaxy as an example.

 Sloan Digital Sky Survey: http://www.sdss.org

-This section contains a comprehensive set of course notes in pdf format.
+This section will contain a comprehensive set of course notes in pdf format.
 There are seven chapters.
 The notes are written in textbook style, organised by chapter, and represent the main course text for The Galaxy module.

-The background material in Appendices A, B and C, will be reviewed during the first lecture.
-However, you are recommended to read it in more detail to check that you are reasonably familiar with it, or at least know where to look things up when needed.
+The background material in Appendices A, B and C of these notes will be reviewed during the first lecture.
+However, you are recommended to read this material in more detail to check that you are reasonably familiar with it, or at least know where to look things up when needed.

-The presentation material used in the lectures and based on the Course Notes, will be posted here in advance of each lecture.
+The presentation material actually used in the lectures and based on the Course Notes, will be posted here in advance of each lecture.
+Currently only Chapter 1 and the first part of Chapter 2 are show, just to give an idea of the format and content.
+Please be aware that the notes are currently being updated and may change.

 This section will contain the Coursework question sheets for download.
 The Coursework will be assessed and will contribute a maximum of 10% to the overall mark for the course.